Convergence and stationary distribution of Elo rating systems: Convergence to the Elo stationary distribution

-We now study the equilibrium distribution of the Elo process.
-With the developments of the previous section, we are ready to prove the following result, which takes care of points \ref{thm:main:stationary}-\ref{thm:main:equilibrium_Wp} of Theorem \ref{thm:main}.
+We now study the convergence to the equilibrium distribution of the Elo process.
+With the developments of the previous section, we are ready to prove the following result.
+For the sake of completeness, it provides a proof of the existence and weak convergence to $\pi$.
 Recall that, for $p\geq 1$, the $p$-Wasserstein distance between two probability measures $\mu$ and $\nu$ on $\RR^N$, is defined as

 where the infimum is taken over all couplings of $\mu$ and $\nu$, that is, over all possible random pairs $(Y,Z)$ defined on a common probability space, such that $Y \sim \mu$ and $Z \sim \nu$.